simdjson/simdjson/doc/basics.md

 std::cout << doc.find_field("k0") << std::endl; // Prints 27
 ```

-When the JSON path is the empty string (`""`) applied to a scalar document (lone string, number, Boolean or null), a SCALAR_DOCUMENT_AS_VALUE error is returned because scalar document cannot
+When the JSON Pointer Path is the empty string (`""`) applied to a scalar document (lone string, number, Boolean or null), a SCALAR_DOCUMENT_AS_VALUE error is returned because scalar document cannot
 be represented as `value` instances.
 You can check that a document is a scalar with the method `scalar()`.

 JSON Path